Tim Shadbolt: Legal problems

 In June 2015, the Invercargill City councillor Karen Arnold filed a defamation case against Shadbolt and Stuff media company (then known as Fairfax New Zealand) at the Wellington High Court, alleging that Shadbolt had defamed her in four columns published in the Fairfax–owned Southland Times newspaper between October 2014 and April 2015.
 Shadbolt and Arnold had clashed about the Invercargill City Council's holding company Holdco borrowing an extra NZ$130 million but then declining to invest in a kākāpō centre.
 Following a three week trial between February and March 2018 at the Invercargill High Court, the jury rejected Arnold's claims that Shadbolt and Stuff had defamed her on 18 March 2018.
 Shadbolt welcomed the ruling as a victory for freedom of expression.

 Following the defamation, Arnold was ordered to pay both Stuff and Shadbolt NZ$186,000 but declared bankruptcy.
 In March 2020, Shadbolt tried to get the Invercargill City Council to cover $448,000 worth of expenses incurred during his defamation trial under an indemnity clause in the Local Government Act.
 When the Council and insurance company rejected his application, Shadbolt sued the ICC.
 By late September 2020, Newshub reported that Shadbolt was facing bankruptcy, owing over NZ$350,000 in legal fees.

 On 14 February 2023, Shadbolt settled his claims against the Invercargill City Council and its insurer Riskpool.
 By that time, the council had incurred NZ$285,000 in legal fees as a result of the proceedings.
 Shadbolt welcomed the settlement, stating that it had ended "eight years of hell" and that he had mixed emotions.

-Outside politics

-He has presented several television documentaries, and the series That's Fairly Interesting.

-In the 1990s he appeared in an advertisement promoting New Zealand cheese, where he humorously repeated the phrase "I don't care where as long as I'm mayor", referencing his dual mayoralties.
-He admitted later that the phrase was developed by an advertising agency.

-In 2001, he appeared as a contestant on a celebrity special of The Weakest Link.

-In 2005, New Zealand Toastmasters awarded him the Communicator of the Year award.
-He also played in the movie The World's Fastest Indian, portraying a good friend of Burt Munro who organised social events for Invercargill's motorcycling community.

-He also participated in the New Zealand version of Dancing with the Stars where he placed 3rd.
-In 2006 Shadbolt played the part of the Narrator in The Rocky Horror Show by the Invercargill Musical Theatre.
-He continued his theatre experiences by appearing in 2007 in the Invercargill Musical Theatres production of Sea Cruise.

-In 2010, Shadbolt appeared on the comedy gameshow 7 Days as the guest participant in the round Yes, Minister.